AntoineAssal/School-Notes/COMP-346-OperatingSystems/Before Midterm/Process.md

 <hr>

 ## What is a Process?
-An instance of an executing [[Program]].
+An instance of an executing [Program](Program.md).
 A process is an active entity as it is created during the execution of a program and loaded into the main memory.
 > A Process is a dynamic instance of a computer program that is being sequentially executed by a computer that has the ability to run several computer programs concurrently.

 >Several processes may be associated with the same program; for example,opening up several windows of the same program typically means more than one process is being executed.